-EFTA and Moldova formalized their shared ambition of strenghtening their economies by signing a Joint Declaration on Cooperation with Moldova in Geneva, Switzerland, on 24 November 2017.
+EFTA and Moldova formalized their shared ambition of strengthening their economies by signing a Joint Declaration on Cooperation in Geneva, Switzerland, on 24 November 2017.

 EFTA aims at concluding an ambitious and comprehensive free trade agreement with the Republic of Moldova covering the relevant fields on the free trade agenda and in line with the respective trade interests and sensitivities of all Parties.
-Stakeholders in the EFTA States shall receive at least the same treatment as offered by Moldova to their competitors.
+The goal is to conclude an agreement that grants EFTA States at least the same treatment as offered by Moldova to its other trading partners.
 This includes going beyond existing obligations in the WTO and other international agreements where appropriate and promoting preferential trade relations that contribute to sustainable development and are beneficial to all.
+These priorities are outlined below.

 Trade in Goods

 EFTA will work towards the elimination of all customs duties on non-agricultural products (i.e. industrial products, as well as fish and other marine products), as of entry into force of the agreement.
-For agricultural products, market access will be negotiated individually by each EFTA State respectful of sensitivities related to domestic production and policies.
+For agricultural products, market access will be negotiated individually by each EFTA State and based on specific trade interests.
+The respective sensitivities related to domestic production and policies of the individual EFTA States will be considered.
+EFTA will work to exclude the possibility of using export duties and incorporate and build on the central GATT provisions concerning trade in goods.

 Rules of Origin and Customs Cooperation

 As both Moldova and the EFTA States are Parties to the Pan-Euro-Mediterranean Convention on preferential rules of origin, EFTA foresees a link to this convention with the option of using the revised (more trade-friendly) rules.
-EFTA aims at the possibility of full cumulation for textiles between the Parties to the Central European Free Trade Agreement (CEFTA) and the EFTA States.
+Aiming at simplifying and harmonising origin requirements as much as possible for EFTA’s exporters, the process of implementing the same possibility for trade with the other free trade partners in the PEM zone is underway.
+Lastly, EFTA aims at the possibility of full cumulation for textiles between the Parties to the Central European Free Trade Agreement (CEFTA) and the EFTA States.

 To ease the movement of goods and reduce costs in trade between the Parties, EFTA will work for expedited procedures and transparent rules for trade in goods and related services.
-EFTA will aim for border and customs procedures in line with or exceeding relevant international standards and agreements, in particular the WTO Agreement on Trade Facilitation, with an emphasis on effective and transparent cooperation between authorities and agencies concerned.
+EFTA will aim for border and customs procedures in line with or exceeding relevant international standards and agreements.
+In particular, EFTA will seek to build on the WTO Agreement on Trade Facilitation and go beyond that agreement where possible to ensure rapid release of goods and effective and transparent cooperation between authorities and agencies concerned.

 Technical Barriers to Trade (TBT) and Sanitary and Phytosanitary Measures (SPS)